Mark-MDO47/CforArduinoClass/02_LetsGetTalking/README.md

 - https://www.asciitable.com/ shows a table with the ASCII code for each character.
 Note that there are **printable**, **non-printable**, and **extended** character codes in ASCII.
 Here are some examples:
 - An example printable code is "A" represented by the number 65 (decimal).
 - An example non-printable code is "BEL" represented by the number 7 (decimal).
 In some systems, displaying "BEL" will cause some sort of sound to come out of the system.
 - An example extended code is the character "PI" (from the Greek alphabet) represented by the number 227 (decimal).
-Extended codes are often displayed as shown in the ACII table, but some systems may not display them as expected.
+Extended codes are often displayed as shown in the ASCII table, but some systems may not display them as expected.

 NOTE: There are other systems such as **UniCode** which will not be used in our [Arduino Class](https://github.com/Mark-MDO47/ArduinoClass "Link to Arduino Class").